conduktor/conduktor-gateway-demos/safeguard/limitConnect/Readme.md

 ### Step 5: Configure safeguard

-Conduktor Proxy provides a REST API used to configure the safeguard feature.
+Conduktor Proxy provides a REST API used to configure the safeguard feature to limit 1 connection only in 20 seconds

 ```bash
 docker-compose exec kafka-client curl \